Solar

 How long will the solar facility be operational?

+The average life of a solar facility is approximately 30 to 40 years, but with proper maintenance, it can last longer.
 Many projects may also be “repowered” to extend the productive life of the project.
 This includes upgrading existing components to improve performance or increase capacity, which requires additional reviews and permits.
-At the end of the life of the project, the Grass Valley Solar project will be responsible for removing equipment and restoring the site to its original use.
+At the end of the life of the project, the Grass Valley Solar project will be responsible for removing equipment and restoring the site.

 Contact us